nivertech/atsd-use-cases/hawaii gas prices.md

 Pain at the Pump - a Closer Look at Hawaii's High Fuel Prices
 ============================================================

 Hawaii.
 Sunshine.
 Beautiful beaches.
-Piñas coladas.
+Mai tais.
 These are a few of the great motivators for moving to one of America's favorite vacation destinations.
 However, Hawaii has some of the most expensive consumer products in the nation.
 According to [expastistan.com](https://www.expatistan.com/cost-of-living/comparison/new-york-city/honolulu), in comparision to New York City, Honolulu is more expensive by the percentages for the following items: